geunhokye/CA_drought/README.md

 * [health](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/health) contains data from CA Health and Human Services (CHHS) for valley fever (to be expanded on) and WNV case counts for each county

 See more extended description of datasets inside folder hierarchy.

+### processed_data

+Edited, cleaned or modified data from [raw_data](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data).
+Descriptions of how the data was modified are available inside the folder hierarchy.

 ### R